juho0523/used-auction-platform-security-lab-/docs/03-logging-and-detection/LD-01-sqli/README.md

 </group>
 ```
 Strategic Implementation Highlights
-- **Hierarchical Triggering (if_matched_sid)**: Rules 100101 and 100102 are dependent on the parent rule (100100).
+- Hierarchical Triggering (if_matched_sid): Rules 100101 and 100102 are dependent on the parent rule (100100).
 This hierarchical structure ensures that deep inspection only occurs when an AUTH_FAIL event is first identified, optimizing the Wazuh analysis engine's performance.
-- **Application-Assisted Correlation**: Traditionally, SIEMs calculate brute-force attempts using frequency/time-window functions (e.g., frequency: 5, timeframe: 30).
+- Application-Assisted Correlation: Traditionally, SIEMs calculate brute-force attempts using frequency/time-window functions (e.g., frequency: 5, timeframe: 30).
 Here, the logic is handled by the application, which passes the auth_level=HIGH flag.
 This reduces SIEM CPU overhead and eliminates false positives caused by log ingestion delays.
-- **Severity-Based Alerting**:
+- Severity-Based Alerting:
   - Level 12 (Critical): SQL Injection attempts are assigned a higher severity because they indicate a direct attempt to exploit application logic vulnerabilities.
   - Level 10 (High): Brute-force attacks represent high-volume credential probing and warrant immediate IP-reputation triaging.
-- **MITRE ATT&CK Alignment**: Each high-severity rule is mapped to specific MITRE techniques (T1059, T1110.001).
+- MITRE ATT&CK Alignment: Each high-severity rule is mapped to specific MITRE techniques (T1059, T1110.001).
 This allows the SOC team to integrate these alerts into a broader threat hunting framework and correlate them with other lateral movement signals.

 ## 7. Detection Results